CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### Design
-Create a function that could convert the user's schedule and classes into different file types such as pdf or png.
+1. Create a function that could convert the user's schedule and classes into different file types such as pdf or png.

-Create a function that can convert a successfully created schedule into a link that can be used to access a schedule with different view or edit permissions designed by the user, similar to google docs share links.
+2. Create a function that can convert a successfully created schedule into a link that can be used to access a schedule with different view or edit permissions designed by the user, similar to google docs share links.

-*GET method to retrieve export types
+* GET method to retrieve export types
-*the parameters could be 'pdf', 'png', 'link'
+* The parameters could be 'pdf', 'png', 'link'
-*the body would be the courses in the user's schedule *the status code would be "200 OK"
+* The body would be the courses in the user's schedule
+* The status code would be "200 OK"
-*the response would contain a body with the specified file type (JSON format if link)
+* The response would contain a body with the specified file type (JSON format if link)

-Use the API endpoint to obtain the ready-to-export schedule
+1. Use the API endpoint to obtain the ready-to-export schedule

-User can email, text, and send on various social media platforms, depending on the platform selected, the API endpoint will be called to get the file type/link and the desired platform application will open up to allow the user to send the schedule.
+2. User can email, text, and send on various social media platforms, depending on the platform selected, the API endpoint will be called to get the file type/link and the desired platform application will open up to allow the user to send the schedule.

 ### QA